MikeHopley/ftl-ships-strategy/index.md

 Healing Burst and Slug Repair Gel are fine to keep or sell.
 Keep the Artemis, unless you need the slot for something more important or desperately need the scrap.

+Start fights with one Slug in the teleporter, one in weapons, and the pilot walking towards the teleporter during the FTL jump.
+This gives the most flexibility: you have the option of boarding immediately, and also charging your Artemis as fast as possible.

 Precise boarding technique helps your bombs/missiles hit.
 Use the [Safety Dance](https://www.youtube.com/watch?v=d0j4rFfmFDc) to pull the pilot away.
 When completely safe, destroy systems for surrender offers (as low as 2 hull).

 You can fight in the weapons room and hit it with a missile, dodging your crew out just in time.
 But it's difficult to time consistently, so never do this when your crew are low on health (the Artemis does 30 crew damage).